-Four aspiring horse doctors currently in their fourth year of exceptional veterinary school performance are the 2021 recipients of $75,000 Coyote Rock Ranch Veterinary Scholarships.
-The Foundation for the Horse presented the awards Dec.
-7 during the American Association of Equine Practitioners (AAEP) 67th Annual Convention in Nashville, Tenn.
+Four future horse doctors currently in their fourth year of outstanding veterinary school performance are the 2022 recipients of $75,000 Coyote Rock Ranch Veterinary Scholarships.
+The Foundation for the Horse will present their awards Nov.
+20 during the American Association of Equine Practitioners (AAEP) 68th Annual Convention in San Antonio, Texas.

 Penelope Knight created the Coyote Rock Ranch Veterinary Scholarship in 2015.
-Since award of the first scholarships six years ago, 20 AAEP student members have benefited from her altruism.
-Announced in conjunction with today’s awards was a commitment for four $75,000 scholarships for 2022, which brings the cumulative financial commitment by Mrs. Knight and Coyote Rock Ranch to over $1.8 million.
+Since award of the first scholarships in 2016, 24 AAEP student members have shared in cumulative proceeds of $1,875,000.

 “At Coyote Rock Ranch, quality equine veterinarian medicine lies at the heart of our program.
 In helping future veterinarians achieve success, we elevate the entire equine industry and ultimately the welfare of the horse,” said Mrs. Knight.
 “With my overall aim of supporting education, research and advancements in care for the horse, I am pleased to offer these scholarship opportunities to our next generation of equine veterinarians.”

 For more information about this program and other scholarships offered through The Foundation for the Horse, visit foundationforthehorse.org.